scipion-em/docs/release-3.0.0/_sources/docs/user/tutorials/modelBuilding/Alphafold/a020-processPredictedProtocol.rst.txt

    -  | *Processing option: Minimum domain length (residues)*: Only domains of this length will be kept.
 In terms of size (in Angstroms), 15 Angstroms is the approximate size of domains to be found.
 This is the resolution that will be used to make a domain map.
 If you are getting too many domains, try making domain_size bigger (maximum 70 Angstroms).

-   -  | *Extra Params*: Look at `PHENIX documentation <https://phenix-online.org/documentation/reference/process_predicted_model.html>`_ page to include additional params with the appropriate syntaxis.
+   -  | *Extra Params*: Advanced param.
+Look at `PHENIX documentation <https://phenix-online.org/documentation/reference/process_predicted_model.html>`_ page to include additional params with the appropriate syntaxis.

 -  Protocol execution: